Canoo, the electric vehicle startup formed from Faraday Future’s ashes, seeks $200 million – TechCrunch

 It’s a quick ramp for a company that only two years ago was struggling to extricate itself from the morass that was Faraday Future.

-Canoo began life as EVelozcity back in 2017.
-It was formed after Stefan Krause, a former executive at BMW and Deutsche Bank, and another former BMW executive Ulrich Kranz absconded from Faraday Future amid that company’s struggles.
+Canoo began life as Evelozcity back in 2017.
+It was formed after Stefan Krause, a former executive at BMW and Deutsche Bank, and another former BMW executive, Ulrich Kranz, absconded from Faraday Future amid that company’s struggles.

-Reportedly, Krause and Kranz left over repeated clashes with the Faraday’s founding team of Jia Yueting, the main investor and shareholder, and Chaoying Deng, according to the Verge.
+Reportedly, Krause and Kranz left over repeated clashes with Faraday’s founding team of Jia Yueting, the main investor and shareholder, and Chaoying Deng, according to the Verge.

-The situation at EVelozcity became so toxic that after the two men left, Jia accused them of “malfeasance and dereliction of duty”.
+The situation at Evelozcity became so toxic that after the two men left, Jia accused them of “malfeasance and dereliction of duty.”

 The company was launched in secret, but news of its existence came to light after Faraday Future filed a lawsuit accusing the new company of the theft of trade secrets.